bassosimone/lfsbootstrap/README.md

 You cannot reinstall `glibc`.
 The install script will fail and leave under `/tmp` a `DESTDIR` installation from which you can pick files to manually install.

+Remember to update the [VERSION](VERSION) file with the correct patch level.

 ## Upgrading

 Update the scripts and re-run the whole procedure to obtain `stage5.tar`, then